Pittsburgh Probation Lawyer | Worgul, Sarna & Ness, Criminal Defense Attorneys

 • Not attending regular meetings with your probation officer

-• Engaging in drug-related activities
+• Engaging in drug-related activities or consuming alcohol

-• Refusing to pay court-ordered fines
+• Refusing to pay court-ordered fines, restitution, or other costs

 The penalties that are assigned for violating probation depend heavily on the type of violation.
 Missing a meeting with your probation officer, for example, may result in a warning.
 Relatively minor violations may also result in a court hearing – one in which you will be required to explain your actions.
 In most cases, an experienced attorney can help you explain that the violation was an honest mistake.
 If you are found guilty of violating the terms of your probation, however, you may face additional consequences.

 One common punishment for violating probation is the extension of the probation period.
 This penalty is especially common for minor violations, such as disallowed travel or missing a meeting.
 The judge might also add terms that must be adhered to.
 They may state that you are not allowed to leave your home, or that you are only allowed to have contact with family members.
-The worst case scenario involves spending time behind bars.
+The worst-case scenario involves spending time behind bars.
 What you may not realize is that probation can be easily revoked.
 This makes room for other penalties, such as imprisonment.

 How a Pittsburgh Probation Lawyer Can Help